Role of a Privacy Officer

 You may be asked to help with the preparation of your agency’s privacy management plan.
 This will require an awareness of your agency’s privacy governance arrangements, strategic priorities, and personal information handling practices.

-The OAIC has developed an interactive privacy management plan template to assist agencies to assess the current state of their privacy practices and set privacy goals and targets.
-You can refer to the Interactive PMP Explained companion guide, and to our ‘How to prepare your agency’s privacy management plan’ webinar and accompanying slides for information about how to use this interactive template.
+The OAIC has developed an Interactive Privacy Management Plan (PMP), a tool to assist agencies to assess the current state of their privacy practices and set privacy goals and targets.
+Visit our Interactive Privacy Management Plan (for agencies) page to download the Interactive PMP, read the companion guide Interactive PMP Explained, and watch the webinar for information about how to use this interactive template.

 Measuring and documenting agency performance against the privacy management plan